microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

           print(entry);
           print(JSON.stringify(entry));

           lib.write(recType + '.decoded', entry, auth, []);

       });
   }
 {% endhighlight %}

-Be sure to change the Write recType (the first argument of the lib.write method) to decide which rectype the the decoded results will be saved to.
-But *DO NOT set it to the same recType as the incoming Senet packages*, or you'll create a Robot triggering loop.
+Be sure to change the `Write` recType (the first argument of the lib.write method) to decide which rectype the the decoded results will be saved to but **DO NOT set it to the same recType as the incoming Senet packages**, or you'll create a Robot triggering loop.

 Activate and Update your Robot when done.
 It will now be triggered automatically to read, decode, then write back a record to the data lake.
 You can use that second recType as the trigger to another Robot for data transformation, etc.